Dart League Rules

 The one NDA rule that is modified slightly for league play is “the machine is always right.”
 If a dart is thrown and bounces out, then yes, the machine is always right.
 However, if the dart sticks, and the machine is obviously wrong, after all three darts have been thrown for the turn and both captains have agreed, the board may be “backed up” to the incorrect dart and scored manually.

 Each league match consists of 13 games.
 The match starts with 501, followed by Cricket and alternates between the two through game 12.
 Game 13 is a family game of 701.
-All X01 games are reverse handicapped, meaning the player with the lowest average starts at 501 (or team with lowest combined average starts at 701 in the family game), while those with a higher average will start with points added to the starting X01 score (based on averages and calculated by the league software).
+All games (unless specifically stated) use standard handicapping utilizing spot marks and points.

 Schedules & Stats